biqar/Spring-2020-ITCS-8150-IntelligentSystems/README.md

 # Spring-2020-ITCS-8150-IntelligentSystems
-This repository will contains the projects and assignments of course ITCS 6150/8150: Intelligent Systems.
+This repository contains the projects and assignments of course "ITCS 6150/8150: Intelligent Systems".
 This course has been taken in Spring 2020 semester, as part of my PhD degree at UNC Charlotte.

 ## [Project 1: Solving 8-puzzle using A* search algorithm](https://github.com/biqar/puzzle-solver/tree/master/src/8-puzzle)